SylviaNyamwathi/Case_Study/documentation/assumptions.md

 ```

 surrogated as `flight_quote_sk` (md5).
 This deduplicates genuinely repeated
-delivery of the same row — the actual rerun and duplicate-file risk — while
+delivery of the same row, the actual rerun and duplicate-file risk while
 preserving every real fare variant.

 `quote_group_sk` (md5 of the narrower eight-column key) keeps the "same flight,